 So, without further ado, see our ranking of the best Star Wars movies below – and if this has you in the mood for a re-watch, you can find the saga on Disney Plus (find the best Disney Plus bundles through the link) and follow our guide on how to watch the Star Wars movies in order.

 While not bogged down by trade negotiations, Attack of the Clones marks the weakest instalment in the prequel trilogy.
 But, Obi-Wan Kenobi (played by the consistently excellent Ewan McGregor) acting as a detective, trying to discover what's happening on Kamino, is a fun detour through space.
 Plus, the eventual fight with Jango Fett is jet-pack fuelled fun.

-Unfortunately, though, it's the blossoming romance between Anakin and Padme that's an absolute bore.
-Hayden Christensen turns the future Lord Vader into a mopey, creepy teenager, while Natalie Portman phones in her performance.
-Then again, we do get that Yoda and Count Dooku fight, which is Episode 2's highlight.
+Unfortunately, though, it's the blossoming romance between Anakin and Padmé that doesn't work quite as well.
+But, then again, we do get that Yoda and Count Dooku fight, which is Episode 2's highlight.